viters/docs/cookbook/data-models/build-content-with-m2a.md

 ### Is it necessary?

-The use-case in our recipe is for a three-page portfolio site.
-It was quite simple overall.
+The use-case in our recipe is for a three-page portfolio site, which is quite simple overall.

 There's a fair amount of complexity involved with an M2A in the data model, but also in the frontend, as you'll have to build frontend logic that iterates through each page item, identifies its constituent content types, and injects each